Graduate School Handbook Part 5 - Postgraduate researcher personal conduct and expectations

 Paraphrasing the work of others by altering a few words and changing their order, or by closely following the structure of their argument is plagiarism if you do not give due acknowledgement to the author whose work you are using.
 A passing reference to the original author in your own text may not be enough; you must ensure that you do not create the misleading impression that the paraphrased wording or the sequence of ideas is entirely your own.

 It is important to reference or cite correctly, according to the conventions of your discipline.
-As well as listing your sources (ie in a bibliography), you must indicate, using a footnote or an in-text reference, where a quoted passage comes from.
-Additionally, you should not include anything in your references or bibliography that you have not actually consulted.
-If you cannot gain access to a primary source you must make it clear in your citation that your knowledge of the work has been derived from a secondary text.
+As well as listing your sources (ie in a bibliography), you must also indicate, using a footnote or an in-text reference, where a quoted passage comes from.
+Additionally, you should not include anything in your references or bibliography that you have not actually consulted or copy footnotes used in a secondary source.
+If you cannot gain access to a primary source, you must make it clear in your citation that your knowledge of the work has been derived from a secondary text.

-As a PGR, it is assumed that you are already familiar with the referencing conventions for your discipline and this is your responsibility.
-However, if you are unsure how to reference correctly for your subject field you should consult your Director of Studies and use guidance available on the UWE Bristol Library resources web pages.
+As a Postgraduate Researcher, it is assumed that you are already familiar with the referencing conventions for your discipline and this is your responsibility.
+However, if you are unsure how to reference correctly for your subject field, you should consult your Director of Studies for advice and use guidance available on the UWE Bristol Library resources webpages.

 Use of material written by professional